Skip to Content

 The same goes here: visit a restaurant near your hostel or Airbnb and chat up the waitstaff.
 Ask to speak with the manager, familiarize yourself with the menu, and impress them with your knowledge of food prep, flipping burgers, or hotcakes.
 Then, BAM.
 You could be in!

-I worked in a surf shop as a cashier.
+I worked in a surf shop as a cashier in Australia.
 The work is easy, you usually get decent pay, and it takes no experience.
 You could be ringing up customers before the dust settles on your backpack.
 Similar to food service, retail is about face time.

 You want to be friendly, open, and express your willingness to work hard.
 Wander the neighborhood with your resume in your hand and weave your way in and out of retail shops looking for help wanted signs.